 It is important not to rub, press or squeeze the stye as you may risk spreading the infection.

-- Warm compresses to the affected eye – Use a clean washcloth soaked in hot water (as hot as you can tolerate without burning the skin) and apply it to the eye lid.
+- Warm compresses to the affected eye – Use a clean washcloth soaked in hot water (as hot as you can tolerate without burning the skin) and apply it to the eyelid.
 Apply for 10 minutes and repeat this treatment 5 times per day.
-Remember styes are infectious so always wash you hands after applying the compress and wash the wash cloth separately to other household items.
+Remember styes are infectious so always wash your hands after applying the compress and wash the washcloth separately to other household items.